schilkp/74Logic_SA_ADC/README.md

 This Project uses the classic DAC-based Successive Approximation Architecture [Wikipedia](https://en.wikipedia.org/wiki/Successive_approximation_ADC "DAC-based Successive Approxmation Architecture").

 It is essentially an analog implementation of a binary-search algorithm.
-The ADC first it's DAC to 2.5V (Vref/2), and uses an analog comparator to determine if the applied input voltage is higher or lower than the generated voltage.
+The ADC first sets it's DAC to 2.5V (Vref/2), and uses an analog comparator to determine if the applied input voltage is higher or lower than the generated voltage.
 Depending on the comparator's output the DAC voltage is then repeatedly refined to determine each bit of the conversion-result successively.